CryptoCoverage

 Preparation

-1. Set up a Web3 wallet (MetaMask, Ledger, or Coinbase Wallet recommended)
+1. Set up a Web3 wallet (MetaMask, Ledger, Coinbase Wallet).

 Staking Process